Science Provides Few Facts On Effects Of Gun Policies, Report Finds

 Many of the policies are now being considered by state and federal lawmakers, after a man used an AR-15-style rifle to kill 17 people at a Florida high school in February.

-The vast majority of the specialists Rand surveyed agreed that the primary objectives of gun policies should be reducing suicides and homicides, and that protecting privacy, enabling hunting and sport shooting and preventing mass shooting were secondary priorities.
+The vast majority of the specialists RAND surveyed agreed that the primary objectives of gun policies should be reducing suicides and homicides, and that protecting privacy, enabling hunting and sport shooting and preventing mass shootings were secondary priorities.

 "That was a surprise, actually," says Morral.
 "I think people on either side of gun policy debates think that the other side has misplaced values — or that it's a values problem, in any case.
 But that's not what we find.
 We find people prioritize the same things in the same order."